Technius/technius.github.io/content/post/akka-http-api-response-marshalling.md

 }
 ```

 Finally, we can define our routes.
-The most straightforward approach would be to
+The most straightforward approach is to call
-call a serialization function wherever `ApiResult` is returned.
+a serialization function wherever `ApiResult` is returned.
 For simplicity, I
 used the excellent [upickle](http://www.lihaoyi.com/upickle-pprint/upickle/)
 library to serialize each `ApiResult` as JSON.

 ```scala
 import akka.http.scaladsl.server._
 import akka.http.scaladsl.server.Directives._